 The Victoria Philharmonic Choir is an auditioned, mixed-voice ensemble with a wide-ranging repertoire of choral masterworks from the Renaissance to the 21st Century.
 Here performing Monteverdi’s Vespers of 1610 at St Andrew’s Cathedral, Victoria BC, June 2024.

-The VPC is grateful for the support from the CRD Arts & Culture Support Service, and the Victoria Foundation.
+The VPC is grateful for the support of this season from CRD Arts, and Nature's Path Organics.

 It is a pleasure to sing with our Music Director Peter Butterfield because of his choice of repertoire, his sense of humour, his musicality, his expectation that we can always do better and his ability to bring the choir up to a high standard of performance.